biscardii/withoutthought/README.md

 # withoutthought
-mindless pieces of inspo captured in moments in time
+mindless pieces of inspo captured in moments of time